Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: INTRODUCTION

-From the clinical gold standard to emerging portable sensors, existing solutions face fundamental bottlenecks in meeting the requirements of convenience, reliability, and informational directness necessary for large-scale screening.
-While imaging-based gold standards like transthoracic echocardiography (TTE) offer diagnostic precision~\cite{marsan2025esc}, their heavy reliance on specialized personnel and dedicated facilities makes them impractical for widespread deployment~\cite{thoenes2018patient}.
-Emerging portable technologies based on chest wall vibrations, such as digital phonocardiography (PCG), seismocardiography (SCG), and gyrocardiography (GCG)~\cite{khade2021machine, erin2024performance, saraf2019fully}, have a critical vulnerability: their performance is highly dependent on stable and precise physical contact with the skin, making it difficult for non-expert users to ensure data quality and reproducibility.
+From the clinical gold standard to emerging portable sensors, existing solutions face fundamental bottlenecks in meeting the requirements of convenience, reliability, and physiological relevance necessary for large-scale screening.
+While imaging-based gold standards like transthoracic echocardiography (TTE) offer diagnostic precision~\cite{praz2025esc}, their heavy reliance on specialized personnel and dedicated facilities makes them impractical for widespread deployment.
+Emerging portable technologies based on chest wall vibrations, such as digital phonocardiography (PCG), seismocardiography (SCG), and gyrocardiography (GCG)~\cite{zhao2024deep, khade2021machine, erin2024performance, saraf2019fully}, rely on stable and precise physical contact with the skin, making it difficult for non-expert users to ensure data quality and reproducibility.
 The more widely used portable electrocardiogram (ECG)~\cite{cohen2021electrocardiogram, sawano2022deep}, in turn, faces a fundamental limitation of informational indirectness.
-AVD is inherently a mechanical disorder, whereas the ECG captures electrical activity that is merely an indirect, delayed, and non-specific consequence of long-term hemodynamic stress.
-This renders it insensitive to early-stage disease.
-In summary, existing portable solutions are either unreliable due to their physical dependencies or insensitive due to their informational indirectness, leaving a clear technological void for a novel sensing modality that is both easily deployable and directly reflective of hemodynamic dynamics.
+AVD is inherently a mechanical disorder, whereas the ECG primarily captures electrical activity that may reflect downstream and non-specific consequences of long-term hemodynamic stress, potentially limiting its sensitivity to subtle valvular hemodynamic abnormalities.
+In summary, existing portable solutions are either constrained by physical acquisition dependencies or limited in their ability to directly capture peripheral hemodynamic dynamics, leaving a clear need for a sensing modality that is both easily deployable and physiologically informative for large-scale screening.